ONE TO WATCH: ‘poignant and powerful… An impressive, thoughtful debut…’ The Bookseller – The UK’s definitive book industry magazine and website

 SHORT BIO (50 words)

-A. M. Dassu is a writer and magistrate.
+A. M. Dassu is a writer of both fiction and non fiction books.
 She is the deputy editor of SCBWI-BI’s Words & Pictures magazine and a director at Inclusive Minds.
 She won the international We Need Diverse Books mentorship award in 2017.
 A. M. Dassu’s debut middle grade novel BOY, EVERYWHERE will be published in October 2020.

 MEDIUM LENGTH BIO

-A. M. Dassu has used her publishing deal advances for her debut middle grade novel Boy, Everywhere to assist Syrian refugees in her city and set up a grant to support an unpublished refugee/recently immigrated writer.
+A. M. Dassu has used her publishing deal advances for her debut middle grade novel Boy, Everywhere to assist Syrian refugees in her city and set up a grant to support an unpublished refugee or immigrant writer.
 It will be published in the UK and Commonwealth in October 2020 and USA in Spring 2021.
 You can find her on Twitter @a_reflective and Instagram@a.m.dassu or at amdassu.com

 LONG DETAILED BIO WITH PAST EXPERIENCE AND CHARITY/VOLUNTARY WORK INFO

 A. M. Dassu was born and raised in the heart of England.
-She is a freelance writer, a magistrate and a director at Inclusive Minds, a unique organisation that provides services and expertise for authors and illustrators, publishing professionals, editors, librarians and teachers who are passionate about inclusion, diversity, equality and accessibility in children’s literature.
+She is a freelance writer of both fiction and non-fiction books, a magistrate and a director at Inclusive Minds, a unique organisation that provides services and expertise for authors and illustrators, publishing professionals, editors, librarians and teachers who are passionate about inclusion, diversity, equality and accessibility in children’s literature.
 She is an active member of the Society of Children’s Book Writers and Illustrators and the deputy editor for SCBWI-BI’s Words & Pictures magazine.
 She is also a mentor for the Write Mentor Sparks Programme and has helped authors on their journey to securing an agent.
 Her previous work experience includes project management, marketing and some editorial work at Reader’s Digest.

 Six years ago, whilst writing some copy for a friend’s website, A. M. Dassu rediscovered her love of writing for an audience.
 Her first piece for The Huffington Post, for whom she was a featured writer, was published on the front-page, alongside Barack Obama and Lenny Henry.
 In January 2017, she received the international We Need Diverse Books YA mentorship award and was also selected for the Writing East Midlands agency’s mentorship scheme.
 Her work has been published by The Huffington Post, Times Educational Supplement, SCOOP Magazine, Lee & Low Books, and DK Books.